Zion National Park

 • Watchman: Reservable, walkable to shuttles; some sites with electrical hookups.

-• South: Seasonal; similar vibe with less shade—watch for wind.
+• South: Seasonal; similar canyon access with less shade—watch for wind.

 • Lava Point: First-come, higher elevation; vault toilets, bring water.